-Adivasi Women In Zawar Mines in Rajasthan Reclaim The Rights To Their Resources
+Adivasi Women In Rajasthan’s Zawar Mines Reclaim their Rights

 Lakshmi Devi (56), a Bhil Adivasi woman from Kanpur village in Udaipur district in Rajasthan has not been able to harvest a single grain from the 3kg of pulses she sowed on her 2 acre farm this year.